The World Around Us

-Children are interested and curious about what is happening in the world around them.
-Before starting school, they will have had opportunities to explore their world in the home, the pre-school setting and the local area.
-These pre-school experiences should be built on, with the children's natural curiosity being fostered.
+Children are interested in and curious about the world around them.
+Before starting school, they will have had opportunities to explore the world in the home, in pre-school settings and their local area.
+We should build on these pre-school experiences to foster the children's natural curiosity.

 Use this guidance to gain greater confidence in whole school planning which ensures progress in children's learning.